-At the time of admission, students will be advised if they are required, and they may choose, to complete (in consultation with pro tem advisor and with approval from IDAC):
+At the time of admission, students will be advised if they are required, and they may choose, to complete (in consultation with pro tem supervisor and with approval from

+concutation with pro torn caper neer and wi an approval nom

+IDAC):

-□ GEDU 9006 0.5 unit
+🖵 GEDU 9006 0.5 unit

-☐ GEDU 9007 0.5 unit
+GEDU 9007 0.5 unit

-☐ GEDU 9008 0.5 unit
+GEDU 9008 0.5 unit

-☐ GEDU 9009 0.5 unit
+GEDU 9009 0.5 unit

-Foundations of Educational Inquiry

-0.5 unit Co-requisite: GEDU 9001 is a co-requisite of GEDU 9002 and is a prerequisite for the remaining courses in the program.
+Foundations of Educational Inquiry 0.5 unit Co-requisite: GEDU 9001 is a co-requisite of GEDU 9002 and is a prerequisite for the remaining courses in the program.
 An examination of the purpose, process, nature and ideals of education.
 Students engage with enduring educational philosophical and theoretical traditions and perspectives, the history of educational thought and the philosophy of education, in particular.
 A variety of foundational perspectives provide deeper understandings of the theoretical and methodological underpinnings of education.